zcash/zips/zip-####.rst

    judges them to violate U.S. law or the ZF's reporting requirements and other (current or future) obligations under U.S. IRS 501(c)(3).

-ZF SHALL recognize the MG slice of the Dev Fund as a Restricted Fund donation under the above constraints (suitably formalized), and keep separate accounting of its balance and usage under its `Transparency and Accountability`_ obligations defined below.
+ZF SHALL recognize the MG allocation of the Dev Fund as a Restricted Fund donation under the above constraints (suitably formalized), and keep separate accounting of its balance and usage under its `Transparency and Accountability`_ obligations defined below.